doodybrains/undecided/README.md

 # undecided
 undecided.js is a TOOL for making webpages.
 By just typing one word (undecided) and one number (the amount of links you want to show) you can create a single webpage containing any and every link you can think of!
-You can link to your favorite website, or a PDF or your aunts website or an article worth reading...the internet is your oyster. in addition to receiving a url for your page all of your links will be posted to the undecided homepage where you can scroll through tons of other links posted by other undecided.js users.
+You can link to your favorite website, or a PDF or your aunts blog or an article worth reading...the internet is your oyster.
+In addition to receiving a url for your personal page all of your links will be posted to the <a href="https://desolate-scrubland-97851.herokuapp.com/">undecided homepage</a> where you can scroll through tons of other links posted by other undecided.js users.

 These instructions are for Mac users - if you have questions you can email me at undecidedsites@gmail.com